hoodieblanket/learningJourney/Lets Learn Python/Lets Learn Python.md

 - **Regular** **methods** in our class always take in the `self` as the first argument
 - **Class** **methods** always pass in the class, `cls` as the first argument
 - **Static** **methods** don't pass in anything automatically: The instance or the class
+- The giveaway for static method: if you don't the instance or the class anywhere within the function then it should be a static method.

 ***Using a `@classmethod` to control the raise employees receive***
 **If you recall our previous example**